 Pollution from oily run-off, fuel spills and dangerous goods

 No significant impacts from oily residues such as transformer oil and lubricants are expected to arise in this subproject.
-However control measures will be needed for oily residues such as transformer oil and lubricants in the case of accidental or unexpected release.
+However, control measures will be needed for oily residues such as transformer oil and lubricants in the case of accidental or unexpected release.
 Transformer oil is supplied in drums from an imported source and tap tanks are topped up as necessary on site.
 There are facilities in some subproject DGS maintenance yards for recycling (dehydrating) oil from breakers.
-However the areas upon which these recycling facilities are located have no dedicated drainage which can capture run-off.
+However, the areas upon which these recycling facilities are located have no dedicated drainage which can capture run-off.
 Oily residues and fuel and any contaminated soil residues should be captured at source and refueling and maintenance should take place in dedicated areas away from surface water resources.
 Contaminated residues and waste oily residues should be disposed at a site agreed with the local authority.
 No significant impacts fromoily residues such as transformer oil and lubricants are expected to arise in this subproject.
-However control measures will be needed for oily residues such as transformer oil and lubricants in the case of accidental or unexpected release.
+However, control measures will be needed for oily residues such as transformer oil and lubricants in the case of accidental or unexpected release.
 Transformer oil is supplied in drums from an imported source and tap tanks are topped up as necessary on site.
 There are facilities in some subproject DGS maintenance yards for recycling (dehydrating) oil from breakers.
 However the areas upon which these recycling facilities are located have no dedicated drainage which can capture run-off.
 Contaminated residues and waste oily residues should be disposed at a site agreed with the local authority.
 DISCOs are served by the Technical Services Group (TSG), TSG prepare a detailed routine maintenance schedule for each piece of hardware.TSG also supervise and monitors the implementation of this schedule by Grid System Operation (GSO).Transformer oil has a long life (typically over 15 years, which depends upon the level of load the transformer serves).Oil spills are very rare and are preempted by routine maintenance.TSG and GSO have a written down procedure to deal with oil spills.
 TSG ensure that the maintenance schedule of each piece of hardware is adhered to.
 DISCOs have also established a safety unit, which among other tasks, investigates all accidents.Frequency of accidents, on average is about 1 per DISCO per year (based on last 4 years record); about 60 % of these are non-fatal.Most accidents occur due to staff and supervision negligence.Detailed report of each accident will be prepared if required.

 Enhancement

-Environmental enhancements are not a major consideration within theWalanasubproject site.
+Environmental enhancements are not a major consideration within theSanjarpursubproject site.
 However it is noted that it is common practice at many such sites to create some local hard and soft landscaping and successful planting of fruit trees and shrubs has been accomplished in many sites.
 This practice should be encouraged as far as practicable.
 Other opportunities for enhancements can be assessed prior to construction and proposed enhancements should be discussed with the local population to serve as a vehicle for further public consultation at the implementation stage and to assist in public relations.
 Trees removed for construction purposes should be replaced as compensation in line with best practice at ratio of three replaced for one removed however additional trees should be planted as enhancements where there is space in the DGS and along the transmission line.

 INSTITUTIONAL REQUIREMENTS & ENVIRONMENTAL MANAGEMENT PLAN